Our Business Practices

 The misuse of inside information may result in corrective action by the Company, up to and including termination of your employment or service, and civil and criminal penalties.

-In order to prevent the misuse of inside information and to avoid both real and perceived conflicts of interest, the Company has established policies and procedures governing personal trading of Discover Financial Services securities by directors, officers, and employees, which may differ depending upon your position at Discover Financial Services.
+In order to prevent the misuse of inside information and to avoid both real and perceived conflicts of interest, the Company has established policies and procedures governing personal trading of Discover Financial Services securities by directors, officers, and employees, which may differ depending upon your position at the Company.
 You are required to familiarize yourself and comply with these policies and procedures, as they exist today and any future amendments thereto.
-If you have any questions about your ability to buy or sell securities, you should contact the Law Department or Corporate Compliance.
+If you have any questions about your ability to buy or sell securities, you should contact Corporate Compliance or the Law Department.

 BE HONEST AND FAIR IN YOUR COMMUNICATIONS WITH THE PUBLIC